InditexTech/xk6-grpcresolver/README.md

 ## Usage

-The plugin is always enabled when running a k6 binary compiled with this plugin, and specifying the URL of the gRPC service prefixed by the protocol `k8s://`.
+The plugin is always enabled when running a k6 binary compiled with this plugin, and specifying the URL of the gRPC service prefixed by `k8s:///` (this can be changed with the `GRPC_RESOLVER_PROTOCOL` environment variable).
 See the [examples](examples) for more details.

 There are some attributes that can be configured with the following environment variables: